(Amazon UK link) |

-'A Rare Benedictine' features three medium-length stories featuring Brother Cadfael, the mediaeval Welsh monk with remarkably good observation skills, who solves a lot of mysteries.
+'A rare Benedictine' features three medium-length stories featuring Brother Cadfael.
+He is a fictional mediaeval Welsh monk with remarkably good observation skills, who solves a lot of mysteries.

 The second story is about a wealthy man of sixty who decides to give some very expensive silver candlesticks to the Abbey as a form of penance.
 Then the candlesticks vanish.
 Cadfael quietly spots the person who took them, and ensures that the right thing happens.
 Motive is much more important to him than legalism, and I found myself entirely agreeing with him.